NEMS167/Twitter2/README.md

 The following **required** functionality is completed:

-- [x ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [x ] Profile page:
+- [x] Profile page:
    - [x] Contains the user header view
    - [x] Contains a section with the users basic stats: # tweets, # following, # followers
 - [x] Home Timeline: Tapping on a user image should bring up that user's profile page